 Thorny Theology: Great Thoughts, Even Greater Problems

-Open to All, Four Wednesdays in October, 7-8:30 p.m. in the new Community Room
+Open to All, Four Wednesdays, 7-8:30 p.m. in the new Community Room

 What do the ancients, medievals, enlightened, and modernists have to say about some of the most difficult issues facing our world in 2019?
 Over the course of four weeks, we will learn from our oldest Christian ancestors and each other as we seek to understand what our faith says about our most difficult subjects and how we are called to live our faith in deed as we respond.
 As we approach the Thanksgiving table, let’s talk about it — it may just save a fight over the mashed potatoes.

 10/9: Loving People Who Don’t Preach Loving all the People

 For our first class, we will look at how we can be in communion with other denominations and churches that fail to affirm all of God’s children and find out how to counter that narrative with one of our own.

 10/16: We Were All Once Strangers